quickwit-oss/quickwit/docs/tutorials/tutorial-hdfs-logs.md

 ## Distributed search

-Now that we have indexed our dataset and can do a local search, let's show how easy it is to start a distibuted search cluster with Quickwit.
-We will be launching a three nodes cluster.
+Now that we have indexed our dataset and can do a local search, let's show how easy it is to start a distributed search cluster with Quickwit.
+We will be launching a three-node cluster.
 First, let's download the Searcher's configuration files:

 ```bash